2025 North Sea ship collision: Incident

 Solong had departed from Grangemouth and was en route to Rotterdam, due to arrive on the evening of 10 March.
 Stena Immaculate had travelled from Agioi Theodoroi in Greece, and was at anchor 14 nmi north-east of Spurn Head, waiting to arrive at Killingholme.
 This location was a common but uncharted anchorage for vessels off the Humber; five other tankers and three bulk carriers were also anchored at this location at the time of the collision.

 At 01:30 GMT on 10 March, Solong passed Longstone Lighthouse off the Northumberland coast, before taking a 150° heading.
 At 09:47, it struck Stena Immaculate at a cruising speed of around 16.4 kn.
 Crews reported multiple explosions.
 Abdul Khalique, head of Liverpool John Moores University's Maritime Centre, said that "MV Stena Immaculates heading was approx around 065° when she was hit on her port side by MV Solong at 9:48:07 between the rear half of MV Stena Immaculates length".
 The ships may have remained connected for up to four minutes until disengaging.
 Only one of the tanker's cargo tank compartments was ruptured.

 Early reports suggested that a "massive fireball" had engulfed the tanker after the collision, which remained on fire with her cargo leaking into the sea.
 Her on-board fire suppression system appears to have functioned as required.
 Solong was also reported to be on fire.
 HM Coastguard was alerted to the incident at 09:48.
-RNLI crews from Bridlington, Mablethorpe, Skegness, and Cleethorpes were deployed.
+Royal National Lifeboat Institution crews from Bridlington, Mablethorpe, Skegness, and Cleethorpes were deployed.
 A crew transfer vessel was in the area already, and rescue helicopter, boats and a fire-fighting aircraft were also deployed.
 Occupants of both vessels abandoned ship.
 The Port of Grimsby East stated that 32 people had been brought ashore, but others were unaccounted for.
 One person was hospitalised.
 Stena Bulk confirmed that all 20 onboard Stena Immaculate had been accounted for and were safe, but by nightfall one member from Solong, a Filipino national, was missing after having entered the water and not been among those rescued.
 The search was called off later that night, the crewmember presumed dead.

 The Met Office had issued a warning of fog for the Humber area which was valid at the time of the incident, although this would not affect the ships' automatic identification systems (AIS) and they would still be able to warn other vessels of their approach.